 And you're sure it's from the bottom bracket area?

 Good.
-If it's a Shimano crank, you need to swap a crank over from another bike that has no creaks.
-Believe me, I've run into a few Shimano cranks that have loosened up where the steel spindle presses into the aluminum spider/arm assembly, notably several Dura Ace 7800 cranks with umpteen-brazillian miles on them.
+If it's a creaking Shimano bike crank, you need to swap a crank over from another bike that has no creaks.
+Believe me, I've run into a few creaking Shimano cranks that have loosened up where the steel spindle presses into the aluminum spider/arm assembly, notably several Dura Ace 7800 cranks with umpteen-brazillian miles on them.
 They CAN creak.
 Where dissimilar metals or materials interface there will at some point be a day of separation.
 It is inevitable.
 Don't overlook it.
-Same goes for alloy Sram and FSA cranks, and any other crank with this type of construction.
+Same goes for alloy Sram and FSA cranks, and any other bicycle crank with this type of construction.

 But you don't have one of these, do you?
-You have a Sram Red or Force carbon crank / Cannondale SiSL1 or SL2 / Rotor / Quarq or any other system with a spider-arm-splined-interface, featuring a retaining bolt or retaining ring arrangement.
-These systems are superbly made, modular, and therefore easy to customize, and adapt, and---from what I've seen---are the most likely to creak due to all of the above features.
+You have a creaky Sram Red or Force carbon crank / Cannondale SiSL1 or SL2 / Rotor / Quarq or any other system with a spider-arm-splined-interface, featuring a retaining bolt or retaining ring arrangement.
+These bike crank systems are superbly made, modular, and therefore easy to customize, and adapt, and---from what I've seen---are the most likely to creak due to all of the above features.

 Fact of Bike Life #302: Creaks are movements.
 Usually very small movements.
 Take this Cannondale SiSL1 crankarm spline (Pic 1) for instance, and this Sram carbon crank (Pic 2).
 The blue arrows point out the raw, shiny areas where the black anodic layer has been rubbed off.
 There are matching marks inside each of the chainring spiders.